ai-anchorite/diffusers-image-fill_v3/README.md

 ## 🖥️ System Requirements & Important Notes

-i'll add a switch for `24GB VRAM mode` with all the memory saving optimizations disabled.. it's a bit much atm.
-Probably tomorrow.

 ### Hardware & Storage:
 - 32GB RAM for comfortable operation.
 I wouldn't try with 16GB system RAM.
-- 16GB+ VRAM recommended (12GB will work, but performance may vary).
+- 16GB+ VRAM highly recommended.
-  I've added the usual VRAM optimizations, and flushing everything as often as possible!
-But persists in (briefly) touching 12GB VRAM regardless of image size: better than 16GB+ at least!
-I'll keep tweaking things for a few days before calling it done.
+   - I've explored adding the various VRAM optimizations, but at best, and with model juggling (and excessive memory flushing), it was still a little over 12GB.
+Not worth it imo.
+Maybe someone more experienced can give it a go!
 - ~20GB+ free space for download.
 It downloads the required models on 1st generation (models are shared across the three apps).
-Additional models (5-7GB each) can be selected and downloaded in-app.
+Additional models can be selected and downloaded in-app.

 ### For Existing Users